CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Hardware Requirements <a name="hardware-requirements"></a>

-Add hardware requirements here.
+Define hardware requirements to run your application here.
+For example, if your application requires a Flipper Zero GPIO device, you would add a link to the Flipper Zero GPIO device here.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

 ## Hardware Installation <a name="hardware-installation"></a>

 Add hardware installation instructions here.
+Useful for when you need to GPIO devices pinout guides and the like.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>

 ## Firmware Installation <a name="firmware-installation"></a>

 Add firmware installation instructions here.
+As an example this would be useful for when you need a guide for flashing a custom firmware to your Flipper Zero GPIO device.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>